 Phone: 07 4938 4249 Fax: 07 4938 4294

 The Centre is a Government provided free mediation and facilitation service, which deals with workplace, family, neighbourhood, commercial, organisational, environmental and multi-party disputes.

-Contact Council's Environmental Health Section:
+Contact Council's Environmental Health Unit: